 There are two types of photoreceptors: rods and cones.
 Rods are very sensitive to light, but do not distinguish colors.
 It is the Cones that distinguish the different colors for a person.
 Colours have a direct effect on influencing mood and behaviour in Humans.
 In particular it is colours that are in harmony with one another that appeal the most.

 With thanks to their nervous system humans are all affected equally by colour psychologically.
 It has been scientifically proven that different hues affects specific psychological states.
 This in turn influences different behaviors.
 Irrespective of race or gender all humans are all impacted in the same manner.
 This in turn means their behaviour is predictable.

 In turn colours heavily influence how online users see brands.
 Purchasing intent is deeply affected by colours due to how the brand is perceived.
 Colour is of vast importance when considering your brand’s identity.
 Shopping, afterall is the art of persuasion by retailers.

 Colour sells but only the correct combination of colours will persuade the potential buyer to purchase.

-The very first colour principles appeared in the writings of the Italians Leone Battista Alberti and Leonardo Da Vinci in the 15th century.
+The very first colour principles appeared in writings form the 15th century.
+They were written by the Italians Leone Battista Alberti and Leonardo Da Vinci.
 However a tradition of “Colour Theory” only really began in the 18th century.
-It kicked off around the controversy of Issac Newton’s theory of colour (Opticks, 1704) and the nature of primary colours.
+It kicked off around the controversy of Issac Newton’s theory of colour (Opticks, 1704).
+And also the nature of primary colours.
 Color harmony provides a sense of order.
 Colour can have a massive emotional impact on us.
 Warm colors are stimulating whilst cool ones feel more still and soothing.
 Clever application of color can make all the difference to the consumer.